Usaldudo/tf-github-modules/README.md

 - `plaintext_secrets` (optional): A map of secrets to create.
 - `variables` (optional): A map of variables to create.
 - `secrets` (optional): A map of secrets to create.
+- `environments` A list of environments to create

 ## Outputs